saikath/Mqtt-Example-using-javascript-nodejs/README.md

 ```

 #Usage
 Mqtt is used for real time communication among machines (machine to machine) .
 It can be used for realtiime chat application, remote machine status update, realtime message broadcast services and any other fields where realtime communication is the first priority.
-Facebook messanger and few other real life applications are already supported by mqtt.
+Facebook messenger and few other real life applications are already supported by the mqtt.

 #License
 Mqtt-Example is under MIT license so feel free to use it!